Digital Nomad Guides

 Safety might be an issue here though, so try to practice all common sense measures if you choose this country as your destination.

 For example, I got robbed in Bogota (and I’m not the only one) – but it was mainly because I was traveling alone, at night, in dark area with no other people around.
+Avoid doing this and you should be generally fine in Colombia.

 2. Bolivia